-The professional doctorate represents a level of education beyond the usual four-year baccalaureate degree and serves as the educational base for entrylevel practice in many professions, especially those related to healthcare.
-The professional doctorate differs in one very significant way from traditional postgraduate academic degree programs in that it is not intended to provide extensive research training.
+The professional doctorate represents a level of education beyond the usual four-year baccalaureate degree and serves as the educational base for entry-level practice in many professions, especially those related to healthcare.
+The professional doctorate differs in one very significant way from traditional post-graduate academic degree programs in that it is not intended to provide extensive research training.
 Some professional doctoral programs admit students after the completion of a specified pre-professional curriculum (usually two to three years of post-secondary study) while others may require a prior degree as a prerequisite for enrollment.
 In either case, such programs transcend the traditional post-secondary educational process.

-DOCTOR OF PHARMACY School of Pharmacy Sugar Hall 151 (318) 342-1600
+DOCTOR OF PHARMACY

+School of Pharmacy Sugar Hall 151 (318) 342-1600

+FACULTY

-William M. Bourn, Professor of Pharmacology and Dean of Health Sciences Ph.D., University of Arizona
+F. Lamar Pritchard, Professor and Dean of the College of Health Sciences, Dean of the School of Pharmacy

+Ph.D., University of Georgia

-Benny L. Blaylock, Waste Management Endowed Professor and Head, Department of Toxicology B.A., B.S., Arkansas Polytechnic College; M.S., Ph.D., University of Arkansas for Medical Sciences
+Benny L. Blaylock, Waste Management Endowed Professor and Head, Department of Toxicology, Associate Dean, School of Pharmacy

+B.A., B.S., Arkansas Polytechnic College; M.S., Ph.D., University of Arkansas for Medical Sciences